core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Additionally, if the used Recipient Context was created upon receiving this group request and the message is not verified successfully, the server MAY delete that Recipient Context.
 Such a configuration, which is specified by the application, mitigates attacks that aim at overloading the server's storage.

 A server SHOULD NOT process a request if the received Recipient ID ('kid') is equal to its own Sender ID in its own Sender Context.
-For an example where this is not fulfilled, see Section 7.2.1 in {{I-D.ietf-core-observe-multicast-notifications}}.
+For an example where this is not fulfilled, see {{Sections 7.2.1 and 7.2.4 of I-D.ietf-core-observe-multicast-notifications}}.

 ### Supporting Observe ### {#ssec-verify-request-observe}